masih/benevis/README.md

 Benevis
 =======

-A tool for writing documents
+A tool for writing academic documents in markdown